amark/gun/README.md

 ## Getting Started

 If you do not have [node](http://nodejs.org/) or [npm](https://www.npmjs.com/), read [this](https://github.com/amark/gun/blob/master/examples/start.sh) first.
-Then run this in your terminal:
+Then in your terminal, run:

 ```bash
 npm install gun